What is a Toxic Relationship? – 8 Signs of Toxic Relationships

 Even a good relationship may have brief periods of behaviors we could label toxic on the part of one or both partners.
 Human beings, after all, are not perfect.
-Few of us have had any formal education in how to relate to others.
+Few of us have had any formal education on how to relate to others.
 We often have to learn as we go, hoping that our basic style of relating to significant others – often learned from our parents and/or friends – is at least reasonably effective.

 Note: Any relationship involving physical violence or substance abuse is by definition extremely toxic and requires immediate intervention and, with very few exceptions, separation of the two partners.
-While these relationships are not necessarily irreparable, I cannot emphasize too much how destructive they are.
+While these relationships are not necessarily irreparable, I cannot emphasize enough how destructive they are.
 If you’re in such a relationship, get help now!

 With the above in mind, let’s examine some of the more common types of dysfunctional behaviors that a toxic partner may use in a relationship with a significant other.
 These categories should not be seen as exclusive.
 Frequently, a toxic individual will use several types of controlling behaviors to achieve his or her ends.
-Also, while the examples below are most typically seen in marriages and /or other committed relationships, they can certainly occur in parent-child interactions or friendships.
+Also, while the examples below are most typically seen in toxic marriages and /or other committed relationships, they can certainly occur in parent-child interactions or friendships.

 A further note: For the sake of brevity, I’ll often use the word “victim” to refer to the recipient of toxic behavior.
 In reality, however, this individual is not a victim, at least not in the sense that they are helpless to do anything about their relationship.

 This type of toxic individual will constantly belittle you.
 He or she will make fun of you, essentially implying that pretty much anything you say that expresses your ideas, beliefs, or wants is silly or stupid.
-A toxic partner will not hesitate to belittle you in public, in front of your friends or family.
+A toxic spouse or partner will not hesitate to belittle you in public, in front of your friends or family.
 Even though you may have asked your toxic partner to stop belittling you, he or she will continue this behavior, occasionally disguising it by saying, “I’m just kidding.
 Can’t you take a joke?”
 The problem is they are not kidding and what they’re doing is not a joke.
-The toxic partner wants all the decision making power.
+The toxic partner wants all the decision-making power.
 Unfortunately, if you tolerate this deprecating behavior long enough, you very well may begin to believe you can’t make good decisions.

 This type of toxic individual will often tell you that you’re lucky to have them as a partner, that no other man or woman would really want you.
-His or her goal is to keep your self esteem as low as possible so that you don’t challenge their absolute control of the relationship.
+His or her goal is to keep your self-esteem as low as possible so that you don’t challenge their absolute control of the relationship.